 Trinity Rose is a beautiful and award-winning teen singer/songwriter/musician with a pop bluesy sound and a heart of gold.
 She donates her vocal talent to great causes like the homeless, local schools and hospitals and summer camp for inner city youth.
 In May 2015, Trinity recorded and released her first record at 12 years old, an EP of 4 songs called ‘Sign in The Sky’.
 Her cover song of ‘In The Pines’ beat out over 7,000 entries in Unsigned Only’s Fandemonium 2015 international music competition.
+Trinity won her first International unsigned singing competition when she was just 12 years old.
+She was recently selected as the youngest female contestant ever on the reality TV series, NBC The Voice, beating out 40,000 other artists during casting.
+She has also been asked to be a contestant on American Idol this fall.
+Trinity is the youngest ever to attend Grammy Camp in Los Angeles last year.
 She has made many vocal appearances including singing ‘God Bless America’ for the 25,000+ participants at the LA Marathon and Mayor Eric Garcetti on Valentines Day, 2016 and starred in the ‘on-course’ entertainment of 2016 USATF Olympic Marathon Trials.

 ‘Leap of Faith’, Trinity’s first original song, was released January 2016 on all online music sites, including iTunes and Spotify.